AnoukSmet/Naturazy/README.md

 * Interactive map for location with a link to google maps
 * Direct booking module to increase direct bookings
-* Form validation to make sure that the form can not be submitted when the fields are not filled in.
-The modal should only appear whenever all the fields were correctly filled in
+* Whenever the form is submitted correctly, the information should be send to the email account of the property.
 * Chat bot that links with the whatsapp of the property
 * Links to external partners / companies like restaurants, activities in the neighbourhood, hike trails etc.
 * Include information on how their data will be used (GDPR-Law)